286 Things to do in Greece. Where to go, what to see, what to do, best places, landmarks and attractions to visit.

 29. Visit Loutsa

-The wetland of Loutsa where hundreds of wild animals, birds, fish, insects, reptiles and amphibians live is another great idea for a day trip from the centre of the capital.
+The wetland of Loutsa where wild animals, birds, fish, insects, reptiles and amphibians live is another great idea for a day trip from the centre of the capital.
 Visit the ancient temple of Artemis, the museum and swim in the shallow waters at the end of your journey.

 30. Visit Krioneri